 If you're a fan of the show, you can add The Daily Gardener merchandise to your wishlist for the holidays.

 Stay tuned for updates on that.

 #OTD Today is the birthday of the German botanist, Johann Baptist Ziz, who was born on this day in 1779.

 The genus Zizia, which has three species, was named for him.
-Zizia plants are one of my favorites; they bloom for a long time and they are a great source of pollen and nectar.
+Zizia plants are one of my favorites; they bloom for a long time, and they are a great source of pollen and nectar.
 Zizia is in the carrot family with stems 1-3 feet tall.
 The flowers are a compound umbel with many small flower heads.
-The root of Zizia was used by Native Americans used to treat pain.
+Native Americans used the root of Zizia to treat pain.
 In the wild, Zizia is found in meadows, the edge of woods, and thickets.
-In the garden, it's a nice plant for part shade and it makes for a lovely ground cover plant.
+In the garden, it's an excellent plant for part shade, and it makes for a lovely ground cover plant.

 In private plant sales over the past decade, Zizia aurea sells like hotcakes.
 They make a beautiful cut flower.